 I grew up in Newark, New Jersey and Jackson, Michigan.
-After earning my BA in English and History from the University of Michigan, I moved to New York to pursue a job in publishing and to try to get on Jeopardy.
+After earning my BA in English and History from the University of Michigan, I moved to New York to pursue a job in publishing and become a Jeopardy contestant.
 Goals accomplished, I enrolled at Emory University School of Law to obtain a juris doctorate.

-Initially I practiced corporate international tax law, but then decided to focus on labor litigation.
+Initially I practiced corporate international tax law, but then focused on labor litigation.
 A high point of my trial work was receiving a U.S. Department of Labor Meritorious Achievement Award for Marshall v.
 Georgia Southwestern, a case of first impression addressing equal pay in higher education.